CELPIP Practice

 1. Speaking Too Quietly or Mumbling

 The CELPIP Speaking section uses voice recognition.
 If you speak too softly or mumble, the system won’t record your full response.
 Practice speaking clearly and at a moderate volume into a microphone daily.
+Avoid these CELPIP speaking mistakes to avoid: rushing, lowering your pitch, or speaking without energy.

 2. Going Off-Topic in Writing

 In the Writing task, staying on topic is critical.
 Don’t write personal stories unless asked.
 Stick to the prompt’s structure: introduce, support with reasons, conclude.
 Outline your ideas before you start typing.
+This is one of the most common CELPIP writing errors that hurt your task achievement score.

 3. Ignoring Time Limits